exo-archives/aio-ecm-dms/patch/ECM-5452/readme.txt

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     *

-Patch informations:
+Patch information:

     * Final files to use should be attached to this page (Jira is for the dicussion)